Savills (LON:SVS) Sets New 52-Week High at $1,282.00

-The business also recently disclosed a dividend, which will be paid on Tuesday, May 18th.
-Shareholders of record on Thursday, April 8th will be paid a dividend of GBX 17 ($0.22) per share.
-This represents a yield of 1.58%.
-The ex-dividend date of this dividend is Thursday, April 8th.
+The firm also recently disclosed a dividend, which will be paid on Tuesday, May 18th.
+Stockholders of record on Thursday, April 8th will be issued a dividend of GBX 17 ($0.22) per share.
+This represents a dividend yield of 1.58%.
+The ex-dividend date is Thursday, April 8th.

 Savills plc, together with its subsidiaries, provides real estate services in the Americas, the United Kingdom, Continental Europe, the Asia Pacific, Africa, and the Middle East.
 The company advises on commercial, residential, rural, and leisure properties; and offers corporate finance advisory, investment management, and a range of property-related financial services.